juliosud/startup/notes.md

 AWS server - I know this may be simple for everyone else, but it took me some time to understand the the server in AWS is basically just a virtual machine that you can do what you want with it.
 So, if the case that I needed to use open ai keys to make a third party call, I needed to install in AWS the requirements for everything, like python for example.

 Also, I learned about using middleware to control access, authenticate, and properly handle valid users.

+## db

+This time I learned how to manage my dependencies.
+I know this can be something simple for people, but I was struggling to understand files like package-lokc.json.

+I also had to learn the differences between data bases like SQL and Mongodb, and how to properly represent my data in the different databases.